Cumulative Merging Percolation: A long-range percolation process in networks: Discussion and conclusions

 We then considered two specific functional forms for $r(m)$.
 We first focused on the case in which $r(m)$ grows algebraically with $m$.
 We showed that a giant cluster (CMPGC) always exists for any value of $k_a$ (the control parameter that sets the degree threshold for node activation), even if the interaction range grows sublinearly, and the critical exponent $\beta$ is the same of the linear case.
 Furthermore, for proper choices of model parameters, we were able to actually observe the crossover to the true asymptotic regime in numerical simulations, in perfect agreement with the theoretical predictions.
 Note that this observation is not possible with the linear interaction range used in Ref.~\cite{castellano2020cumulative}, since it would require network sizes out of reach for numerical simulations.
 We then considered a logarithmically growing interaction range, in order to study the nontrivial competition between the distance among active nodes and their interaction range itself.
 We discovered that a CMPGC exists for arbitrarily large $k_a$ only if the interaction range grows ``fast enough'' with respect to the distance.
 We identified a critical line in the parameters space that separates a region in which a CMPGC always exists from a region in which a CMPGC exists only up to a finite critical point $\kccmp$.

 Many aspects of the present work are worth future exploration.
 Indeed the CMP process allows for countless variations that may give rise to new nontrivial critical phenomena.
 For instance, what happens if CMP is realised when nodes are activated at random, rather than in a degree-ordered way?
 What changes with a different initial assignment of node masses, i.e., $m_i \ne k_i$?
 What if the mass of a cluster is given by the product, rather than the sum of individual masses?
 The investigation of these and other models described by other choices of the CMP parameters is an interesting task for future research.
+Another possible avenue for future investigations is the exploration of connections between generic forms of Cumulative Merging Percolation and epidemic processes.
+For example, CMP with algebraically growing interaction range can be seen as a description of a suitably defined SIS model on uncorrelated weighted networks.